IBM-Bluemix-Docs/java/microprofile-cdi.md

 ```
 {: codeblock}

-The presence of an empty `beans.xml` or a `beans.xml` with `bean-discovery-mode="all"` makes all potential objects CDI beans.
+The presence of an empty `beans.xml` file, or a `beans.xml` with `bean-discovery-mode="all"`, makes all of the potential objects CDI beans.
 Otherwise, only objects with CDI bean-defining annotations are CDI beans.

 ## CDI Scopes
 {: #cdi-scopes}

 CDI scope type annotations control the bean's lifecycle:

-* Use the `@ApplicationScoped` class-level annotation if an instance should live as long as the Application is running.
+* Use the `@ApplicationScoped` class-level annotation if an instance is to live as long as the application is active.
-* Use the `@RequestScoped` class-level annotation if a new instance of the bean should be created for every request (a Servlet request, for example).
+* Use the `@RequestScoped` class-level annotation if a new instance of the bean is to be created for every request (a servlet request, for example).
-* Use the `@Dependent` class-level annotation if the new instance should belong to another object.
+* Use the `@Dependent` class-level annotation if the new instance belongs to another object.
 An instance of a dependent bean is never shared between different clients or different injection points.
 It is instantiated when the object it belongs to is created, and then destroyed when the object it belongs is destroyed.
 * If no class-level annotation is defined, `@Dependent` is the default.

 The CDI container creates and destroys bean instances according to their defined scope, associates them with the appropriate context, and then injects them as dependencies in other objects.

-## CDI Bean injection
+## CDI bean injection
 {: #cdi-inject}

-CDI will inject defined beans into other components via `@Inject`.
+CDI injects defined beans into other components through `@Inject`.
 For instance, the following POJO `MyBean` is a CDI bean:

 ```java
 @ApplicationScoped